pairing4good/academy/002-intro-comp-sci/003-sratch-intro.md

 1. Condition: a branch that tests a condition and take either one action or another action, depending on whether the condition is true or false.
 1. Boolean: a binary variable, having two possible values called “true” and “false"
 1. Loop: a control flow statement that makes a computer do the same thing over and over.
+1. While Loop: executes until the condition is false.
+1. `Ctrl-C` will cancel your terminal execution.
-1. While Loop: executes until the condition is true.
+1. Do While Loop: executes at least once and every time after until the condition is false.
+1. For Loop: provides three parameters: start, expression and incrementer.
+The start sets the initial value.
+The expression evaluates a condition to determine if the loop should be executed.
+The incrementer increments the the value.